syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 You can enable touch mode (bigger theme) for a control by adding `.e-bigger` class and assign to the `div` which contains the control.

-If you create Blazor web App with interactivity location as `Per page/component`, make ensure the define a render mode at the top of the Syncfusion Blazor Component included page, as follows:
+If you create Blazor web App with interactivity location as `Per page/component`, make ensure the define a render mode at the top of the Syncfusion&reg; Blazor Component included page, as follows:

 {% tabs %}
 {% highlight razor %}